Winning games for bounded geodesics in moduli spaces of quadratic differentials: Playing the Game in the Stratum

 If $t_1=1$ we are done and we set $K'=K'_{t_1}$.
 Thus assume $t_1<1$.
 We repeat the construction above starting with $K'_{t_1}$ and form the maximal set $A(t_1)$ of times $t_1\leq t<t_2$ such that the homotopy class of each saddle connection of $K'_{t_1}$ is realized by a single saddle connection on $q_t$.
 We repeat the procedure, building a new complex $K'_{t_2}$ and finding a map $f'_2:K'_{t_1}\to K'_{t_2}$.
 We then let $F_{t_2}=F_1\circ f'_{t_1}$.
 The compactness of $[0,1]$ implies that this procedure only need be repeated a finite number of times $t_1<t_2<\dots<t_N=1$.
 We inductively find $F_{t_N}$ and set $F=F_{t_N}$ and $K'=K'_{t_N}$. \end{proof}

-\begin{Bob} Let $q'$ be an $\eps$-perturbation of $q$ and $K$ a complex in $q$.
+\begin{definition} Let $q'$ be an $\eps$-perturbation of $q$ and $K$ a complex in $q$.
 Let $K'$ be the complex obtained by applying Theorem~\ref{thm:move} using the linear path in the stratum joining $q$ and $q'$.
-We call $K'$ the {\em moved} complex. \end{Bob}
+We call $K'$ the {\em moved} complex. \end{definition}

 \begin{cor} Let $q'$ be an $\eps$-perturbation of $q$ and suppose that $K$ is a complex on $q$ that moves to $K'$ on $q'$ by $F$.
 Let $\gamma \in K$.
 Let $\cup_1^k \gamma_i'=F(\gamma)$.
 Then $|\theta_{\gamma}-\theta_{\gamma_i'}|<2\lambda_2\eps$. \end{cor} \begin{proof} Each $f'_{t_k}, i=1,\dots,N$ in the proof of Theorem~\ref{thm:move} is a piecewise linear map between complexes on $q_k$ that are $\eps_k$-perturbations of one another, where $\sum_{k=1}^N \eps_k=\eps$.
 Let $\sigma_k,k=0,1,\dots,N$ be the saddle connections such that $\sigma_0=\gamma$, $f'_{t_k}(\sigma_{k-1})\supset\sigma_k$, and $\sigma_N=\gamma'_i$.
 Lemma~\ref{lem:angle} implies $|\theta_{k-1}-\theta_k|<2\lambda_2\eps_k$ where $\theta_k$ denotes the direction of $\sigma_k$.
 The conclusion of the corollary now follows from the triangle inequality. \end{proof}